 Security

 The security of power grid communications is vital from a national security point of view.
 Security protocols and encryption need to be certified by international bodies.
 Security protocols need to be interoperable, widely deployed, and have years of testing and deployment in the field.
 IEEE 802.1X link layer security is based on FIPS approved technologies and defines the encapsulation of Extensible Authentication Protocol (EAP) over an IEEE 802 network.
 In addition to providing port-based authentication to a server, the 802.1X protocol provides a secure mechanism for transferring keys used for link-layer encryption.
 IEEE 802 link layer security has been widely deployed in enterprise environments where security of corporate data is of utmost importance.
 These protocols have been vetted by a large number of security professionals.

+The IEEE 802.15.9 Key Management Protocol standard has been developed to allow support of security protocols and keying over constrained wireless networks such as a mesh of 802.15.4 nodes.
+The IEEE 802.15.4y amendment added the ability to extend cypher suites to address future needs such as AES-CCM -256.
+The IEEE 802.15.4ae amendment adds the ASCON algorithm for low power, lightweight applications.

 Non-mains powered operations (for some devices)